michalantolik/azure-devops/README.md

 ## Build Pipeline VS Release Pipeline
 - Build Pipeline produces artifacts
-- Artificats creation triggers Release Pipeline
+- Artificats creation may trigger Release Pipeline ...
+- ... or Release Pipeline may be time-based scheduled

 ## Continuous Integration Build (CI Build)
 - Simplify and automate testing and building of code